-- a. acknowledge that service users have the right to assume that the person providing assessment, intervention, treatment or service to them has the knowledge, skills and competence to do so - b. only delegate to a person who you believe to have the knowledge, skills, competence and experience to carry out the task safely and effectively or to a person who is appropriately supervised - c. understand that you are accountable for any task you delegate to another practitioner and that you are responsible for any task you delegate to a student or to another person - d. understand that if a student or another professional is unwilling to carry out a task because they do not think they are capable of doing so safely and effectively, you must not force them to do so.
+- (a) acknowledge that service users have the right to assume that the person providing assessment, intervention, treatment or service to them has the knowledge, skills and competence to do so - (b) only delegate to a person who you believe to have the knowledge, skills, competence, and experience to carry out the task safely and effectively or to a person who is appropriately supervised - (c) understand that you are accountable for any task you delegate to another practitioner and that you are responsible for any task you delegate to a student or to another person - (d) understand that if a student or another professional is unwilling to carry out a task because they do not think they are capable of doing so safely and effectively, you must not force them to do so.
 If their refusal raises a disciplinary or training issue, you must deal with this separately.
-The service user must never be put at unnecessary risk. - 17.2 You must not: - a. ask anyone to do anything which is outside their knowledge, skills, competence, and experience unless they are supervised in that task by an experienced practitioner.
+The service user must never be put at unnecessary risk.

+(a) ask anyone to do anything which is outside their knowledge, skills, competence, and experience unless they are supervised in that task by an experienced practitioner.